 What Is Listeriosis?

-According to the Centers For Disease Control and Prevention (CDC), listeriosis is a serious infection caused by eating food that's contaminated with the bacterium Listeria monocytogenes.
+According to the CDC, listeriosis is a serious infection caused by eating food that's contaminated with the bacterium Listeria monocytogenes.
 Older adults, pregnant women, newborns, and adults with weakened immune systems are most at risk, but, rarely, it can affect others.

 What Are the Symptoms?

 Symptoms usually begin with diarrhea or other tummy troubles, and patients soon develop a fever and body aches.
 Those at high risk may also develop a headache, stiff neck, mental confusion, loss of balance, and convulsions, which can be signs of fatal meningitis or encephalitis.
 Pregnant woman typically experience mild symptoms, but an infection can result in miscarriage, stillbirth, premature delivery, or a life-threatening infection to the little one after birth.
 Illness can show up anywhere from a few days to more than two months after eating contaminated food.

 How Does It Get Into Food?

 The bacterium survives in soil and water, which explains how it is sometimes found in produce.
 Another issue is that the listeria bacterium can live in a food processing factory for years, which then contaminates raw meats, fruits, and veggies or foods that have already been processed or cooked.

 How Do I Prevent Contracting Listeriosis?